Set the Work Origin and Find the Focus Using Snapmakerjs

 Or in (Workspace), you can click Upload G-code.

 3) In the Laser section (bottom-left corner of the software), click Focus and the laser is ON using a very low power.
 You can see the laser dot on the platform/material.

 4) In the Axes section, use X-/X+/Y-/Y+ to move the laser dot to where the work origin will be.
 The work origin corresponds to the (0, 0) coordinate in the software.

 Note: Use the 10/1/0.1/0.05 buttons to set how far the head goes every time you click X-/X+/Y-/Y+/Z-/Z+.
 The smaller value helps you set the distance more precisely.
 If you select 0.1, the head moves to the left for 0.1 mm when you click X-.

-5) Use Z-/Z+ to adjust the distance between the laser engraving head and the surface of the material until you see the smallest dot.
+5) Use Z-/Z+ and the provided Calibration Card to adjust the distance between the laser engraving head and the surface of the material until the laser dot is smaller than the black dot on the Calibration Card.
 Click Set Origin.

 6) Click Run Boundary to see the boundary of the engraved image.
 If part of the boundary runs beyond the material, follow step 4 to set the work origin again.

 7) If you are using the 1600mW Laser Cutting Module, you can use the Fine Tune Work Origin feature to achieve the best cutting result.
 Click the exclamation mark to see the instructions.

 8) Follow the next instruction to start laser engraving.